aimeos/aimeos-docs/src/frontend/jsonapi/basics.md

 Each resource offers custom search parameters to retrieve data for common use cases.
 Please have a look into the articles about products, basket, etc. for details about these parameters.

 Additionally, you can use custom filters for each resource.
 The JSON API standard defines a parameter named "filter" that can contain arbitrary conditions.
-In the Aimeos API, you can use conditions for comparing values and combining them.
-To get all products items which are selections:
+In the Aimeos API you can use conditions for comparing values and combining them.
+E.g. to get all product items which are selections, you can do this:

 === "CURL"
     ```bash